-In response to this projected population growth Maribyrnong City Council has had a focus on investing in quality and contemporary early years facilities for the local community.
+In response to this projected population growth, Maribyrnong City Council is investing in quality early years facilities.

 By undertaking a series of redevelopments between the period of 2011 to the end of 2016, Council will have created 141 new long day care places and 142 kindergarten places.

 - Maidstone Child and Family Children’s Centre (2014)

 - Church St Children’s Centre (construction to commence soon)